-It's not the fanciest model on the market, but the Black & Decker Citrus Juicer CJ625 (*Est. $20) gets our nod as the Best Reviewed citrus juicer for a very good reason -- the incredible price.
-This electric citrus juicer can handle a decent load of fruit, as evidenced by the photo of the empty rinds from 16 pounds of fruit that Nick Guy of TheSweetHome.com used to test his CJ625.
-It even has an adjustable pulp strainer that user reviewers love because everyone can adjust the pulp level to their liking.
+It's not the fanciest model on the market, but the Black & Decker Citrus Juicer CJ625 (Est. $20) is a worthy runner up to the Proctor Silex.
+This electric citrus juicer can handle a decent load of fruit, and it has an adjustable pulp strainer that user reviewers love because everyone can adjust the pulp level to their liking.

 The CJ625 is reported to be highly durable, getting top marks in one expert test in spite of its plastic construction.
 Its two cone sizes allow the juicer to handle small limes or large grapefruit, and most say the juicer performs very well over multiple batches.
 However, a few users report that it sometimes needs to cool down a bit between batches.
 One of the most popular features is its cord storage -- the cord wraps around the base of the unit, making it neat and easy to stow away.
 Such a simple idea, but one that's often not taken into consideration even on higher-end appliances.
 The measurement markings on the clear juice container are easy to see, and it has a handy pour spout to transfer the juice.